-As part of the ongoing effort to fund this aid work, Les Mills has partnered with UNICEF to raise awareness and money to provide safe water to the vulnerable children of East Africa.
+As part of the ongoing effort to fund this aid work, Les Mills has partnered with UNICEF to raise awareness and money to help create a world where every child survives and thrives.

 “They have nothing, they’re in fear for their lives … and they urgently need help in the form of clean water, food and medical care.”

 In 2019 and 2020, Workout for Water raised almost US$600,000, which was used by UNICEF to upgrade the water supply of the remote Yelam Gej and Lega villages in Ethiopia.
 This new solar-powered system now provides water for one healthcare center, two schools, and 280 households.
 It’s also connected more small villages to have better access to water without having to walk and queue for hours.